|

 recombination applies to all dogs tested, whether with the original test or with

+the improved test.
 Margin of Error Remains

 As shown in the Table at the end of this report, the improved